 This will lead your company to the kind of revenue growth you’re looking for.
 Not all clients that you serve and not all that you end up with are profitable to serve.
 Some are better than others.

 When you start to analyze who your most profitable clients are and who your most unprofitable clients are, you get dialed into your product/market fit.
 Product/market fit is the degree to which you know exactly who your ideal customers are, the products and services that they purchase, the quantities and durations they purchase, and the price points they purchase.

 When you get dialed into that, it's a lot easier to build a funnel leading to profitable, scalable, and sustainable revenue growth.
 That’s how you need to think about this.
 It's not just about leads.
 We need leads that become sales opportunities.
 We need sales opportunities that become customers.
 And we need clients that we want- those we can service profitably, that are a good fit for our products and services, and teams and talent that we can work with and that we’d want to scale, replicate, and clone.

 The Bottom Line

 Because, after all, if we don't know the answers to that, how do we know where to invest future resources?
 If you're after revenue growth, make sure that you're thinking about the right kind of metrics -- that you're thinking about the right kind of funnel and spending a lot of time understanding your metrics and understanding your conversion rates.

-As you build out a sales organization, spend time on your deal stages, so you understand what's working well and efficiently in your funnel and what needs more work and more optimization.
-But if you're after revenue growth, if you're looking for positive, scalable, predictable revenue growth, make sure you build all of this on a solid foundation.
+As you build out a sales organization, spend time on your deal stages so you understand what's working well and efficiently in your funnel and what needs more work and more optimization.
+But if you're after revenue growth and looking for positive, scalable, predictable revenue growth, make sure you build all of this on a solid foundation.